 Hog Flu.
 Hog flu is a recently discovered herd disease of swine.
-All animals in the herd come down with the disease within a few days and become extremely sick, refusing all feed.
+All susceptible animals in the herd come down with the disease within a few days and become extremely sick, refusing all feed.
 About the time that one expects them to begin dying they make a turn for the better and all but from 2 to 5 per cent recover.
 At first it is often confused with hog cholera, but the low mortality soon corrects this error.
+Hog flu is often contracted from affected or carrier hogs at shows and fairs.

-The use of 1 ounce of magnesium sulphate (Epsom salts) for each 100 pounds of live weight as a laxative, good nursing and an alkaline mixture in the feed seems the only satisfactory treatment.
-The addition of 1 ounce of a mixture of equal parts of sodium hydroxide and sodium bicarbonate to each gallon of water in which the whole grains to be used are soaked and fed once daily has proved a satisfactory alkalinizing procedure.
+The use of mineral oil, 2 ounces for each 100 pounds of live weight as a laxative, good nursing and an alkaline mixture in the feed seems the only satisfactory treatment.
+The addition of 1 ounce of a mixture of equal parts of sodium hydroxide and sodium bicarbonate to each gallon of water in which the whole grains to be used are soaked and fed once daily has proved a satisfactory alkalinizind procedure.